State-College-Plone/WebServerAuth/README.txt

         cross-domain authorization system like Shibboleth where this could cause name collisions), turn off "Strip domain names from usernames".

-    HTTP header containing username
+    Username is in the such-and-such header

-        If, for some reason, you cannot use the default HTTP_X_REMOTE_USER header (for instance, if you are using IISCosign, which has "HTTP_REMOTE_USER" hard-coded in), you can change the header WebServerAuth looks in here.
+        If, for some reason, you cannot use the default HTTP_X_REMOTE_USER header (for instance, if you are using IISCosign, which has "HTTP_REMOTE_USER" hard-coded in), change the header WebServerAuth looks in here.

-    Admit only manually created users

-        If you want to admit only a subset of the users that your web server recognizes, check this, and use the *Users and Groups Administration* page in Plone to create the users you want to admit.
-Users you have not added will still be able to satisfy Apache's login prompt but will not be recognized by Plone.

 Testing